eelstork/l3-lang/README.md

 Explicit unknowns and probabilities avoid confusion with statuses ("90% done is not the same as 90% likely").

-There is lingering consideration for expressing unknowns via nullable values (ref); however "there is nothing here" and "I don't know what is here" are distinct situations which should not be conflated.
+There is lingering consideration for expressing unknowns via nullable values; however "there is nothing here" and "I don't know what is here" are distinct situations which should not be confused.

-## Variables and typing
+## Variables and typing; variable declarations

-A variable is a name representing either a locally defined variable, or an accessible field or property.
+A variable is a name pointing at an accessible object.
+Whereas objects have a type, be it implied or explicitly declared, untyped variables are permitted.

-## Variable declarations

-A variable declaration implies the existence of a variable with optional typing and persistence requirements.

-In lieu of type, use `var` to signify implicit typing, or `dynamic` to signify dynamic typing.
+When declaring a variable, either specify the type, use `var` to signify implicit typing, or `dynamic` to signify dynamic typing.

 A variable may be declared inside an expression.

 Variable modifiers:

-`const` - specifies a variable which cannot be modified after creation
+`const` - specifies a variable which cannot be modified.

 Provisional modifiers:

 `ext` - specifies a variable attached to the underlying process.
 External variables persist between ticks and may be persisted across sessions.

 `public` - specifies a variable attached to the underlying process.
-The host environment may read from this variable.
+The host environment may read from this variable (provisional).

-`mutable` - specifies a variable attached to the underlying process; the host environment may write to the variable (requires `public`).
+`mutable` - specifies a variable attached to the underlying process; the host environment has write access (requires `public`).

 Note: other than const, the above modifiers assume backing storage provided by the host environment.
 Alternatively, host side storage may be accessed through posing; a simple example of this consists in accessing a blackboard.